Interstate 27: History

+On September 5, 2024, the Federal Highway Administration (FHWA) approved a 4.2 mi southern extension of I-27 from its previous terminus at Loop 289 to 0.1 mi north of County Road 7500, the new limit for access control on the US 87 freeway north of that point.
+The Texas Transportation Commission would later also approve the extension at their meeting on September 26, 2024.

 Future

 In 1995, a study of a southern extension of I-27 to I-10 found that a full freeway extension would not be economically feasible, instead recommending limited upgrades to the three corridors studied: SH 349 via Midland and Odessa to east of Fort Stockton, US 87 via Big Spring to Sonora or Junction, and US 84 via Sweetwater to Sonora or Junction.
 Of the three corridors, the Sweetwater route came the closest to warranting a freeway.
-The Transportation Equity Act for the 21st Century, passed in 1998, designated I-27 as part of the Ports-to-Plains Trade Corridor, a High Priority Corridor from Mexico at Laredo to Denver.
+The Transportation Equity Act for the 21st Century, passed in 1998, designated I-27 as part of the Ports to Plains Corridor, a High Priority Corridor from Mexico at Laredo to Denver.
 This corridor crosses I-20 at Big Spring and Midland (via a split) and I-10 at Sonora.
-It also forms part of the Great Plains International Trade Corridor, continuing north to Saskatoon, Saskatchewan.
-Currently, no interstates connect to Saskatchewan.
-The part of the Ports-to-Plains Trade Corridor within Texas was a proposed Trans-Texas Corridor.
+The part of the Ports-to-Plains Corridor within Texas was a proposed Trans-Texas Corridor.
 Some parts of this plan have I-14 possibly ending where I-27 will cross I-20.
 The Texas Department of Transportation (TxDOT) recommends studying I-27 extension again.
+I-27 is planned to be extended from Loop 289 to FM 1585 (Loop 88).

-On June 10, 2019, Texas Governor Greg Abbott signed Texas House Bill 1079, which authorizes a comprehensive study to extend I-27 north of Amarillo and south of Lubbock to Laredo.
+On June 10, 2019, Governor Greg Abbott signed Texas House Bill 1079, which authorizes a comprehensive study to extend I-27 north of Amarillo and south of Lubbock to Laredo.
 The proposed route south of Lubbock would have the Interstate go to Lamesa, then split with one route going toward Midland and the other traveling to Big Spring.
 The two routes would then merge near Sterling City, travel through San Angelo and Del Rio, travel near the border until Eagle Pass, turn east to Carrizo Springs, then travel south to Laredo.

-On March 15, 2022, a bill was signed by President Joe Biden that added the extension of I-27 north to Raton, New Mexico and south to Laredo, Texas to the Interstate Highway System.
+In June 2024, it was announced that I-27 would potentially run along the Heartland Expressway and the Theodore Roosevelt Expressway through Nebraska, South Dakota, North Dakota, and Montana.
+It also forms part of the Great Plains International Trade Corridor, continuing north to Saskatoon, Saskatchewan.
+Currently, no Interstates connect to Saskatchewan.